veraison/go-cose/DESIGN.md

 - Header related functions are cleaned up.
   - String header labels are not registered in [IANA "COSE Header Parameters" Registry](https://www.iana.org/assignments/cose/cose.xhtml#header-parameters), and thus are cleaned.
 - `Signer` is now an interface.
-  - `Sign` takes `context.Context` as input with `rand io.Reader` removed since it is potentially a RPC call.
   - `NewSigner` takes `crypto.Signer` where `Public()` must output a public key of type `*rsa.PublicKey`, `*ecdsa.PublicKey`, or `ed25519.PublicKey`.
     - Note: `*rsa.PrivateKey`, `*ecdsa.PrivateKey`, and `ed25519.PrivateKey` implement `crypto.Signer`.
   - `NewSignerWithEphemeralKey` is added mainly for testing or example purposes, and can be moved in the final version.